igroomgrim/swift101/README.md

   * Try to adding a new view, to animate the addition of a new view on the screen.
   * **transitionWithView** : new view add to it as subviews appear while animation run.

+* **2015-10-30** - *Day 78*
+  * Animation Transitions (Hide/Show/Fade-in/Fade-Out)
+  * Try to hiding/fade-in/out a new view, to animate the addition of a new view on the screen.
+  * use property view.hidden = true/false for show/hidden view
+  * use property view.alpha = 0 to 1 for control transparency 0(invisible), 1(visible)

 ## Contact

 Anak Mirasing